jnz/q3vm/README.md

 The `sysCall` is a callback function that you define so that the interpreter can call native functions from your code.
 E.g. a logging function or some time critical function that you don't want to implement in the bytecode.
-Again check `main.c` for an example.
+Again, check `main.c` for an example.

 Build VM/interpreter